Mod 2 instanton homology and 4-manifolds with boundary: Introduction

 We will use the instanton (co)homology originally introduced by Floer \cite{F1}, an exposition of which can be found in \cite{D5}.
 With coefficients in $\z/2$, instanton cohomology $I(Y;\z/2)$ comes equipped with some extra structure, namely two ``cup products'' $u_2$ and $u_3$ of degrees $2$ and $3$, respectively, and homomorphisms

 counting index~$1$ trajectories running into and from the trivial flat $\SU2$ connection, respectively.
-This extra structure enters in the definition of the invariant $q_2$, which is given in Section~\ref{section:defqt}.
+This extra structure enters in the definition of the invariant $q_2$.
 Reversing the r\^oles of the cup products $u_2,u_3$ in the definition yields another invariant $q_3$.
 However, the present paper will focus on $\qt$.

 It would be interesting to try to express the invariants $h,q_2,q_3$ in terms of the equivariant instanton homology groups recently introduced by Miller Eismeier \cite{Miller-Eismeier1}.